US 30 price forecast and analysis for next week - RoboForex

-During a significant stock market decline, the US 30 stock index broke below the ascending channel’s support line and the main support level.
-The US 30 forecast for next week suggests a further decline.
+The US 30 stock index is rising rather actively as part of a correction after the decline.
+The main driver is the buyback operations of the companies.
+The US 30 index forecast remains pessimistic.

-The US Department of Labor reported on Thursday that initial jobless claims decreased by 16,000 to 233,000 last week.
-Economists had expected the number of claims to be 240,000.
-However, total claims increased by 6,000 to 1.88 million, marking the highest level since November 2021.
+The US Department of Labor informed on Tuesday that initial jobless claims decreased by 6,000 to 227,000 last week, while economists expected them to be 234,000.
+Total claims declined by 7,000 to 1.86 million.

 Source: https://tradingeconomics.com/united-states/jobless-claims